Wesburn railway station

 Wesburn was a railway station on the Warburton line in Wesburn, Victoria, Australia.
-Originally called West Warburton, the station operated until the line's closure in 1965.
-The only remnant of the station is the crumbling retaining wall of the platform.
+The station opened with the line and operated until the line's closure in 1965.
+Upon opening, the station was named as West Warburton, receiving the current name of Wesburn in 1925.
+Today, the only remnant of the station is the crumbling retaining wall of the platform.